BOLL7708/desbot/README.md

 10. Can trigger custom URIs for applications, or load a URL in the background to trigger webhooks.
 11. Load and post Steam game info, achievements to Twitch chat, Discord.
 12. Update the Twitch category from the currently running Steam game.

+## How to set it up?
+1. Install [XAMPP](https://www.apachefriends.org/download.html) with PHP 8.1 or higher, make sure to launch it manually and not run it as a service, as we need user privileges.
+2. Make sure GIT is installed and on the path.
+3. Have some means of compiling TypeScript.
+4. Clone the repo to a folder in `htdocs` of `xampp`.
+5. Run the `_first_run.sh` script.
+6. Open the URL to the widget in your browser and go from there.
+7. Then editing the configs is not covered here, but it will change soon enough to be part of the web experience.

 ## Who are using it?